MoonLight314/MoonLight314.github.io/_posts/2021-05-01-Tensorflow_Input_Pipeline_EN.md

 ## 0. Example Dataset Download

-* Tensorflow Input Pipeline을 설명할 때 자주 사용되는 Dataset이 있더군요.
+* There is a dataset which is often used when explaining the Tensorflow Input Pipeline.

   [Image Data for Multi-Instance Multi-Label Learning](https://www.lamda.nju.edu.cn/data_MIMLimage.ashx?AspxAutoDetectCookieSupport=1)

 <br>

-* 저도 이 Dataset을 이용해 보도록 하겠습니다.
+* I will use using this dataset as well.

 <br>

-* Download는 여기에서 하시면 됩니다.
+* You can download the dataset below link.
 [Dataset Download](https://www.dropbox.com/s/0htmeoie69q650p/miml_dataset.zip)

 <br>

-* 압축을 풀면 Dataset 준비는 끝입니다.
+* After unzipping, the dataset is ready.

 <br>
 <br>